redhat-best-practices-for-k8s/certsuite/CATALOG.md

 |Telco|Optional|

 ## Security Context Categories

+Security context categories referred here are applicable to the [access control test case](#access-control-security-context).

 ### 1st Category
 Default SCC for all users if namespace does not use service mesh.